116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 • The presumed parent married the child’s mother after the child was born and agreed to be named as the father on the child’s birth certificate.

-In situations where these presumptions have not been met, a child will only have one presumed parent, and only the child's biological mother will be considered to be a legal parent, even if another parent is also listed on the child's birth certificate.
-In cases where parents are unmarried, the father will not automatically be recognized as the child's parent, and if paternity is not legally established, he may struggle to protect his rights as a father if his relationship with the child's mother ends in the future.
+In situations where these presumptions have not been met, the child’s biological mother will be considered the only legal parent, even if another parent is also listed on the child’s birth certificate.
+In cases where parents are unmarried, the father will not automatically be recognized as the child’s parent, and if paternity is not legally established, he may struggle to protect his rights as a father if his relationship with the child’s mother ends in the future.

 How Is Paternity Established?

 In situations where a child does not have two presumed parents, steps will need to be taken to legally establish parentage.
-The easiest way to do so is by filling out and filing a Voluntary Acknowledgment of Paternity (VAP).
-This form must be signed by both parents and filed with the local county clerk.
-Most of the time, parents can fill out the form with the assistance of personnel in the hospital where a child is born.
-A VAP can also be submitted at any time after a child's birth, and parents may obtain the form from the county clerk, the website of the Illinois Department of Healthcare and Family Services (HFS), or other offices of the Department of Human Services.
+The easiest way to do so is by completing and filing a Voluntary Acknowledgment of Paternity (VAP).
+This form must be signed by both parents and filed with the Illinois Department of Healthcare and Family Services (HFS).
+At the time of the child’s birth, parents can often complete the form at the hospital with the assistance of trained staff.
+A VAP can also be submitted at any time after a child’s birth, and parents may obtain the form from HFS, the county clerk, or other offices of the Department of Human Services.

 It is important for parents to be certain about the identity of a child’s father before signing and submitting a VAP.
 After a form has been submitted, there is a limited window of time for a parent to rescind their voluntary acknowledgment.
 Typically, a rescission of a VAP must be submitted within 60 days after the date the VAP was originally signed.
 It may be possible to challenge paternity at a later date, although doing so can be difficult.
 To ensure that the rights of the parents and the child will be protected, parents may wish to perform paternity testing prior to signing a VAP.